-The PSP has dedicated infrastructure for the education of a maximum of 20 students per academic year that includes classrooms and laboratory rooms, all equipped with free Wi-Fi and all necessary equipment for the purpose of the lectures (e.g., PCs, projectors, etc.).
+The PSP has a dedicated infrastructure for the education of a maximum of 15 students per academic year that includes classrooms and laboratory rooms, all equipped with free Wi-Fi and all necessary equipment for the purpose of the lectures (e.g., PCs, projectors, etc.), as well as access to other well-equipped laboratories, such as the laboratories of analytical chemistry.
 In addition, there is students' access to two multi-media facilities, one offered by the University within the campus and one by the Department.

-There are several facilities, within walking distance, dedicated to the well-being of students, such as restaurant, gym, swimming pool, student residences, and other facilities for exercise and socializing.
+There are several facilities within walking distance, dedicated to the well-being of students, such as restaurant, gym, swimming pool, student residences, and other facilities for exercise and socializing.

 All class and laboratory material (notes, reports, exercises, PowerPoint presentations) are uploaded onto the web and are readily available to all enrolled students.
-An online platform is used by the students for delivering their weekly/monthly assignments (e-Class).
+The same online platform is used by students for delivering their weekly/monthly assignments (e-Class).